nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `HackNet` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add contact**

 **MSS**

-1. User requests to list persons
+1. User adds a contact specifying personal details and technical skills.
-2. HackNet shows a list of persons
+2. HackNet displays list of persons with new contact added.
-3. User requests to delete a specific person in the list
-4. HackNet deletes the person

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+Data entered is invalid.
+    * 1a1.
+HackNet shows an error message.

       Use case ends.

+**Use case: UC02 - View contact's portfolio**

+**MSS**
+1. User <ins>adds a contact (UC01)</ins> with a specific GitHub username.
+2. User requests to view the GitHub portfolio of contact.
+3. HackNet shows the GitHub profile associated with stored username.

+   Use case ends.

+**Extensions**
 * 3a.
-The given index is invalid.
+GitHub username does not exist.
   * 3a1.
+HackNet shows an error page.

+    Use case ends.

+**Use case: UC03 - Form potential team**

+**MSS**
+1. User requests to see list of persons with a specific technical skill.
+2. HackNet shows a list of persons with the specified skill.
+3. User chooses specified person to be potential teammate.
+4. HackNet marks chosen person as potential teammate.

+    Steps 1 - 4 are repeated until user has chosen all potential teammates to form his team.
+5. User requests to see list of potential teammates.
+6. HackNet shows the list of all persons marked as potential teammates.

+    Use case ends.

+**Extensions**

+* 3a.
+The person is already marked as potential teammate previously.
+  * 3a1.
 HackNet shows an error message.

-      Use case resumes at step 2.
+    Use case resumes from step 2.

-*{More to be added}*
+**Use case: UC04 - See past teammates**

+**MSS**
+1. User tags specified person to a past project team.
+2. HackNet links person to the specified project team.
+3. User requests to show a list of persons tagged to his past project team.
+4. HackNet shows the list of all persons linked with a past project team.

 ### Non-Functional Requirements